 About the course

-The programme has been designed for clinicians working in practice who wish to undertake a substantial programme of individual research, whilst under the principal supervision of a clinical specialist.
-The programme has been designed to enable maximum flexibility and is further enhanced by the opportunity for candidates to contribute to the final award using previous research.
+The Doctorate in Medicine has been designed to enable clinicians working in practice who wish to undertake a substantial programme of individual research, while under the principal supervision of a clinical specialist.
+You'll benefit from a flexible programme and the opportunity for you to contribute to the final award using previous research.

-The MD will afford candidates the opportunity to study a wide range of subject areas relevant to their own clinical practice and these may involve clinically based research, laboratory based research or a combination of both.
-The culmination of the programme will be the thesis of up to 80,000 words, in which candidates must demonstrate a significant original contribution to clinical practice.
+The culmination of the programme will be the thesis of up to 80,000 words, in which you must demonstrate a significant original contribution to clinical practice.

-- Flexible programme to fit in with existing clinical commitments
+- Benefit from a flexible programme to fit in with existing clinical commitments

-- World class on line research support facilities through Studynet and the Learning Resources Centres
+- You'll be able to take advantage of online research support facilities through Studynet and the Learning Resources Centres

-- Training modules to ensure the candidate has the necessary technical skills to pursue the research successfully
+- You'll have access to training modules to ensure you have the necessary technical skills to pursue your body of research successfully